bsella/Emergence/README.md

 Compile using `qmake` then `make`.

-Feel free to send your feedback on `karim.salama@univ-tlse3.fr`
+Feel free to send your feedback to `karim.salama@univ-tlse3.fr`

 ---